influxdata/docs.influxdata.com-ARCHIVE/content/flux/v0.7/introduction/getting-started/syntax-basics.md

 ```

 ## Real-world application of basic syntax
-This likely seems familiar if you've already been through through the other [getting started guides](/flux/v0.7/introduction/getting-started), which is by design.
+This likely seems familiar if you've already been through through the other [getting started guides](/flux/v0.7/introduction/getting-started)n.
 Flux's syntax is inspired by Javascript and other functional scripting languages.
-As you begin to apply these basic principles in real use cases such as creating data stream variables,
+As you begin to apply these basic principles in real world use cases such as creating data stream variables,
-custom functions, etc., the power of Flux and it's ability to query and process data is apparent.
+custom functions, etc., the power of Flux and its ability to query and process data becomes apparent.

 The examples below provide both multi-line and single-line versions of each input command.
 Carriage returns in Flux aren't necessary, but do help with readability.
-Both single- and multi-line commands can be copied and pasted into the `influx` CLI running in FLux mode.
+Both single- and multi-line commands can be copied and pasted into the `influx` CLI running in Flux mode.

 {{< tab-labels >}}
   {{% tabs %}}